Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.rabbitMQ.md

 created: 1683264572378
 ---

+RabbitMQ enables asynchronous processing, meaning that it allows you to put a message in a queue without processing it immediately.

 - implementation of AMQP 0.9.1(advance message queuing protocol) message model
 - In this message model, the producer(service that produces message), instead of directly producing to a message queue, it is going to produce to an exchange.
 - An exchange can be connected to many queues.